bordoley/reactive-js/docs/interfaces/_disposable_.serialdisposablelike.md

 • **inner**: *[DisposableLike](_disposable_.disposablelike.md)*

- The inner disposable that may be get or set.
-Setting the inner disposable disposes the old disposable unless it is reference equal to the new one.
+ The inner `DisposableLike` that may be get or set.
+Setting the inner `DisposableLike` disposes the old `DisposableLike` unless it is strictly equal to the new one.